Wilhelm Koenen: Weimar era

-In 1919, Koenen was a member of the board of the USPD's central committee, but in 1920, he joined the Communist Party (Kommunistische Partei Deutschlands, or KPD), where he became part of the left wing.
-Between the 1920 and 1932, he was a representative in the Weimar Republic Reichstag and, in addition, from 1926 to 1932, a city councilor in Berlin.
-In 1932, he became a representative in the Preußischer Landtag.
+In 1919, Koenen was a member of the USPD's central committee, but in 1920 he joined the Communist Party (Kommunistische Partei Deutschlands, or KPD), where he became part of the left wing.
+He served as a member of the Weimar Reichstag from 1920 to 1932, then in the Prussian Landtag from 1932 to 1933 (leading the party list in the Merseburg district), in addition to the Berlin city council from 1926 to 1932.

 From 1924, he was a member of the "Middle Group" (Mittelgruppe) and in 1925, actively supported the leadership group headed by Ernst Thälmann.
-Koenen was the political secretary of the KPD for the district of Halle-Merseburg from 1929 to 1931, when internal politics forced him into the background and he lost his party function in Halle and what had been his secure place on the party list.
+Koenen served as political leader of the KPD for the Halle-Merseburg district from 1929 to 1931, replacing Conciliator Johannes Schröter, but internal politics later forced him into the background and he lost his party function in Halle and what had been his secure place on the party list.
 Koenen was one of some 40 people at the meeting of the KPD central committee on 7 February 1933, at the Sporthaus Ziegenhals, just a week after the Nazi Party seized power and was the last time that Thälmann, chairman of the KPD, spoke to the central committee.

+In exile

 Koenen left Germany in June 1933 on the decision of the party leadership, first going to the Saarland, then still under foreign occupation.
 He then went to France, where he was involved in the "Lutetia circle", trying to build a popular front against the Hitler régime.
 From 1935 to 1938, he lived in Czechoslovakia, where he was married to Emmy Damerius.
 They moved to England, where they were both taken into custody as an "enemy aliens" in 1940.
 She was sent to the Isle of Man until 1941; he was shipped to an internment camp in Canada until 1942.
 In 1943, he was a founding member of the "Free Germany" movement in London.
 In 1944, he worked at the British black propaganda radio station, Soldatensender Calais.